Karishma-tech/demo-class/README.md

 # demo-class
 This is my first Git repository.
-Author:- Karishma
+Author :- Karishma